Into the Dungeon

 As if drawn up by a meddlesome spirit, Rin’s gaze climbed the arc to the death sigil near the top, mirrored by the life sigil.
 Every single mage in Mum’s family had earned that rune as their mage mark, and usually as the primary of the two possible sigils that could be earned in a Questing.
 The mark let them channel death mana, weaving it with their secondary mana into spells.
 Death sigils were so common in Mum’s family that there had been not one but two death specialists, mages that only received one sigil, but were stronger in that one mana type than others were with two.

 What sigils could I actually get?
-Rin stilled at the thought, teeth biting into his bottom lip.
+Rin stilled at the thought, teeth biting into the inside of his cheek.
 His eyes lingered on the darkness sigil.
 His namesake had been a darkness and death mage.
 And what warrior wouldn’t aspire to the legendary emperor slayer?
 His gaze drifted to the life sigil, gleaming like a small moon, before guiltily glancing away.

 Rin imagined willingly venturing back into the Pyramid on only a chance for additional sigils.
 Back into the nekhesa’s jaws.
 Or something unimaginably worse.